 Second, a believer’s failure to provide or plan for the care of his family makes him in practice “worse than an unbeliever.”
 Even the pagans knew the importance of providing for their parents.
 For believers to fail to measure up to that standard is inexcusable.
 We have a greater responsibility because we have the commandment of God to love and the power of God to enable us to do so.

 So, what are we to take from all this?
 First of all, Paul is not directing this command only to men or stay-at-home dads but to everyone.
 Second, 1 Timothy 5:8 has nothing directly to do with working outside the home.
 A man should have the foresight to do what is necessary to take care of the needs of his family.
 For some it may mean working outside the home; for others it may mean working from home, which many stay-at-home dads do.
 For others, providing for the family may mean supporting and enabling their wives, who bring in the primary source of income.
-There are many wives who earn more money than their husbands and are delighted to do so!
+There are many wives who earn more money than their husbands and are willing and happy to be the primary financial provider.
 There is no scriptural basis to rebuke such an arrangement.

 The bottom line is this: a man who dodges his natural duty to provide for his family or who lacks the foresight to take care of them is living contrary to his religion.
 This has nothing to do with whether or not he is a stay-at-home dad.
-Generally speaking, if one spouse is going to work while the other spouse stays at home, it is better for the husband to be the provider and the wife to be the “domestic engineer,” but in no sense is that a biblical mandate.
+Generally speaking, if one spouse is going to work while the other spouse stays at home, it is better for the husband to be the primary financial provider and the wife to be the primary homemaker, but in no sense is that a biblical mandate.